 - Employment of two Aboriginal staff to facilitate programs in the Centre.

-The agreed vision for the Koling wada-ngal space at the Wunggurrwil Dhurrung Centre is “An Aboriginal Home in Aboriginal Hands”.
-This vision supports the Koling wada-ngal Committee’s intent that the space will be a culturally safe place for strengthening community and cultural development and connections, and facilitating improved coordination and engagement of services and programs for Aboriginal people in the west of Melbourne.
+The agreed vision for the Koling wada-ngal Aboriginal Corporation at the Wunggurrwil Dhurrung Centre is “An Aboriginal Home in Aboriginal Hands”.
+This vision supports the Koling wada-ngal Board intent that the space will be a culturally safe place for strengthening community and cultural development and connections, and facilitating improved coordination and engagement of services and programs for Aboriginal people in the west of Melbourne.